West Semitic Syllabic and Consonantal Scripts

 the R is situated centre left, horizontal stance, and it has an eye and a

-The rarest (and here the faintest) graphemes are situated to the right of the Q we have just identified, and they are G (vine with grapes, eventually to be absorbed in `Ayin, eye, which is in the bottom left area with a K on top of it) and Z. (sunshade, look for an umbrella; to yield to S.adey, the tied bag, rejected as such on the establisment sign-tables, but seen on the Lakish dagger, and here).
+The rarest (and here the faintest) graphemes are situated to the right of the Q we have just identified, and they are G (vine with grapes, eventually to be absorbed in `Ayin, eye, which is in the bottom left area with a K on top of it, or else the more circular version with a pupil, situated above the Q to the right of P, an open mouth) and Z. (sunshade, look for an umbrella) which will yield to S.adey, the tied bag, rejected as such on the establisment's sign-tables, but seen on the Lakish dagger, and here).
 Incidentally, a tall T.et (o-+ not (+), cross inside circle) is on the other side of the Qaw.

 Th (tad breast, vertical) is to the right of the Q, and Sh (sun-serpent, with or without the sun-disc) is bottom right, below H (hank); and Sh will coalesce with Th (this human breast will eventually become Greek Sigma and Roman S), and H will be lost in H.et, the mansion with a courtyard (h.z.r), in the opposite corner.